rpcme/aws-cloud-and-xilinx-workshop/Lab3.md

    ![alt text](images/MicroZed_MAX31855_Thermocouple_Removed.jpg "MAX31855 Thermocouple Removed")

+   **TODO** Need to have picture of the thermocouple removed.

 5. Now observe the Ultra96 board and you will see that the Intelligent I/O module error LED is lit (User LED #1).
-This information was passed via the Device Shadow.

-6. Observe in the AWS Cloud MQTT Test window for the ```remote_io_module/sensor_status``` topic we now see the error bit with the MAX31855 set, which is also reflected in the Cloud Dashboard.
+   > **What happened?** The application detected the **open circuit condition** and updated the AWS Greengrass Core's Device Shadow directly - setting the **Desired State** of the LED.
+After the AWS Greengrass Core turns on the LED successfully, it updates its own Device Shadow with the **Reported State**.
+But how are we seeing this in the AWS IoT Core Console?
+AWS Greengrass is automatically synchronizing the Device Shadow between the edge and the cloud.

    This cloud data point could be used to trigger other automated notifications (e.g. email, text) to the asset owner and field engineer.

-7. Plug the thermocouple module back in and you should see the Intelligent I/O module error LED shutoff and the health bit in the MQTT message for the MAX31855 clear.
+7. Plug the thermocouple module back in and you should see the Intelligent I/O module error LED shutoff and the health bit in the Device Shadow clear.

 ## Outcomes